jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 ## Scheduling Shell Scripts With Cron

 Now that we have sufficiently complex shell scripts the idea of automating their execution come into play.
-The concept of the __cron__ command and the __crontab__ files frist came into use in Unix System V release ~1983.
+The concept of the __cron__ command and the __crontab__ files first came into use in Unix System V release ~1983.
 Each user can set their own scheduled tasks by editing the __crontab__ file by typing ```crontab -e```.
 The contents of the crontab file are initially blank.
 The language of the crontab is that of 5 columns and then a command to be executed.
 Multiple commands can be executed using ```; or &&``` And multiple different times can be listed in the crontab.
 The five (and sometimes a sixth fields) are as follows:

 Time Unit              Values
 -------------  -----------------------